AbsaOSS/hyperdrive-trigger/README.md

 # How to build and run
 ## Application properties
-Before building application, update of application properties is required.
+Adjusted application properties have to be provided.
 Application properties template file could be find at `src/main/resources/application.properties`.
 Application properties that could be adjusted:

 ```
 # Version of application.